Palindromic k-Factorization in Pure Linear Time: Linear-Time Algorithm

-The drops cause the following problem: taking minimum of two chunks can result in a chunk having no valid encoding (condition 4 is violated).
+The drops cause the following problem: taking minimum of two chunks can result in a chunk having no valid encoding, violating condition (iv).
 For example, taking the minimum of two valid chunks \arraycolsep=2pt $

 $ and $